 Food labels have lots of useful information.
-They can provide a guide for healthy eating and preparing nutritious meals for your child.
+It is helpful to understand food labels, so that you can make nutritious meals for your child.

 What's on a food label?

-All statements and claims on foods sold in Australia must conform to standards set by the government agency, Food Standards Australia New Zealand.
+The government agency, Food Standards Australia New Zealand, have set food standards.
+All statements and claims on foods sold in Australia must conform to these standards.
 They must show:

 - information for people with allergies